willroberts/willroberts.github.io/README.md

 ## Building Escape Game (Unreal Engine 4, 2017)

-This is a simple first-person game where the player is tasked with finding the way out of a single room.
+This is a first-person game where the player is tasked with finding the way out of a single room.
 The level makes use of starter content, light sources, and a trigger volume which powers a hidden pressure plate in the room.
 All game logic is implemented in C++.

 Github URL: [https://github.com/willroberts/BuildingEscape](https://github.com/willroberts/BuildingEscape)